 Developer disputes: Disputes between developers and purchasers of units in new developments may also arise, often relating to defects in construction or failures to deliver on promised amenities.

-The Supreme Court also has jurisdiction over cases involving mortgages and security interests.
+The Supreme Court of NSW also has jurisdiction over cases involving mortgages and security interests.
 These cases typically arise when there is a default on a loan secured by property, and the lender seeks to enforce their rights under the mortgage.
 Common issues in these cases include:

 Foreclosure: Lenders may seek to foreclose on the property and sell it to recover the loan amount.